Presidentty1/nestling-care-log/APP_STORE_METADATA.md

 *4000 characters max*

 ```
-NESTLING — THE SMART BABY TRACKER FOR MODERN PARENTS
+NUZZLE — THE SMART BABY TRACKER FOR MODERN PARENTS

 Track your baby's feeding, sleep, and diaper changes in 2 taps or less.
 Get AI-powered insights, nap predictions, and seamless multi-caregiver sync.